 Can Meeting Local People Be Dangerous?

 If I said no, I would be lying.
+One of the disadvantages of traveling solo is the fact that you are an easier target in the eyes of criminals.
 Obviously there’s a chance that you will meet a local person and they have bad intentions.
 Maybe they will rob you, maybe they will do something far worse.
 I absolutely have no idea.
 However, I can tell you that I have been to a large number of countries and I have met thousands, and thousands, and thousands of people.
 I have only had two moments where people have bad intentions.

 On one occasion, someone pickpocketed me and stole my phone.
 On another occasion, someone went in my bag and stole my travel cash.
 One was met online, and one was met offline.